Walkamin Research Facility

-- Leucaena PDS and assessment of psyllid tolerant hybrids
+- Leucaena producer demonstration site and assessment of psyllid tolerant hybrids

 - Tropical lucerne variety assessment

-- Project aimed at developing varietal and agronomics for establishing a sustainable pigeon pea industry throughout Queensland and other cotton growing areas.
+- Developing varietal and agronomics for establishing a sustainable pigeon pea industry throughout Queensland and other cotton growing areas.

 - Agronomic and pest management focus with field and glasshouse experiments